The Weighted $L^p$ Minkowski Problem: The Small Mass Regime

 Taking the limit as $\ell\rightarrow\infty$ in the above equation, we deduce

 which means $h_{t_0}:=h^{(0)}$ solves \eqref{t monge ampere equation} when $t=t_0$.
 By definition, $t_0\in O$.
 Thus, $O$ is a closed set.

-Consequently, $O$ is a universal set; since $[0,1]$ is connected, we must have $O=[0,1]$.
-Consequently, when $t=1$, there exists a solution $h:=h_1\in \mathcal{S}$ to equation \eqref{eq:monge_4}.
+Consequently, $O$ is both open and closed in $[0,1]$; since $[0,1]$ is connected, we must have $O=[0,1]$.
+In particular, when $t=1$, there exists a solution $h:=h_1\in \mathcal{S}$ to equation \eqref{eq:monge_4}.
 From Lemma~\ref{a priori estimate in section 6}, this solution is positive.
 The uniqueness of the solution then follows from Lemma~\ref{Uniqueness for p>n}. \end{proof}